Microsoft-Web/NodeCamp/Presentation/IntroToNodeJS/IntroToNodeJS/Demo.md

 1. Create a simple Hello World application using Node.

-1. Create a basic Http server.
+1. Create a basic HTTP server.

 1. Create a basic TCP server.